Before you begin

 - From the vSphere Client console, start the backup proxy virtual machine.

 Note: The default username is root, and the default password is druvaphoenix.
+If you are configuring the backup proxy for the first time, reset the password and use it for all subsequent logins.

 - On the Welcome screen, select GovCloud or Phoenix Public Cloud.